Beatricegiacaloneroca/FASHION_TRENDS_OVER_GEOGRAPHY/README.md

 ## What Challenges Did We Encounter?

 **Challenges**:
-- **Data Collection**: Navigated significant hurdles due to the restrictions on scraping Google Trends and the complex integration of multiple datasets.
+- **Data Collection**: Navigated significant hurdles due to the restrictions on scraping Google Trends and the complex integration of multiple datasets
-- **Data Compatibility**: Encountered and resolved issues with code compatibility and data representation, choosing heatmaps as the most effective method to summarize our findings.
+- **Data Compatibility**: Encountered and resolved issues with code compatibility and data representation, choosing heatmaps as the most effective method to summarize our findings

 ## How Can This Project Be Improved?